EarthSkyLab/EarthSkyLab.github.io/about.md

 And of course get in touch if you are considering joining EarthSkyLab and moving to the land.

-## CALL FOR BLOG CONTRIBUTION - share your knowledge and thoughts.
+## CALL FOR BLOG CONTRIBUTION

+Please share your knowledge and thoughts - be part of the book of EarthSkyLab!
+We are looking forward to hearing your thoughts about the questions and ideas of EarthSkyLab.
+Blog is the place to elucidate the dream by bringing together creative intelligence of many people interested in new comunity models.

 ## Village planning working group